Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Tongue Twister Generation with Phoneme Aware Constrained Decoding

-To illustrate the algorithm with an example, consider $S$ to consist of two input topics $s$: [fun, sadness].
+To illustrate the algorithm with an example, consider \textit{S} to consist of two input topics \textit{s}: [fun, sadness].
 For the first example ("fun"), we select $ph_1$ by performing G2P on the topic, returning \textipa{/fUn/}, and select the word-initial \textipa{/f/} as $ph_1$.
 We then decide $ph_2$ by selecting the next phoneme that has the lowest phonemic edit distance to \textipa{/f/}, returning \textipa{/v/} as $ph_2$.
-Following this, we feed the full prompt \textit{"Generate a tongue-twister on the topic of 'fun'. "} to the language model, and retrieve the next-token probabilities $P$.
-For example, $P$ may be $\{1: The, 2: It, 3: A...\}$, where the set is the length of the decoded vocabulary.
+Following this, we feed the full prompt \textit{"Generate a tongue twister on the topic of 'fun'. "} to the language model, and retrieve the next-token probabilities \textit{P}.
+For example, \textit{P} could be $\{1: The, 2: It, 3: A...\}$, where the set is the length of the decoded vocabulary.
 We then iterate through the predictions until a word meets our criteria.
-For instance, the most-likely continuation, "The", is in the function word list $F$ and within the $function\_window$ due to being at $rank$ 1, so we append it to the prompt and now have \textit{"Generate a tongue-twister on the topic of 'Fun'. \underline{The}"}, which we now denote $s*$.
-We then feed this extended prompt into the language model to retrieve the second word, where $P$ may look like $\{1: grey, 2: big, 3: funny\}$.
-Here, options in $rank$ 1 and 2 ("grey" and "big") do not start with $ph_1$ or $ph_2$ and are also not function words in $F$.
-However, the word in rank 3, "funny" is transcribed phonemically as \textipa{/fUnI/}, where the initial phoneme \textipa{/f/} matches $ph_1$, so we allow it to generate, and append it to the prompt, resulting in \textit{"Generate a tongue-twister on the topic of 'Fun'. \underline{The funny}"}.
-We repeat this until we generate new tokens up to $max\_length$, and then start the process again for the remaining topic in $S$, which is "sadness".
-We additionally make sure that we do not generate the same word more than once, as determined by $max\_repetition$, and we do not generate words shorter in length than $min\_word\_length$.
+For instance, the most likely continuation, "The", is in the function word list $F$ and within the $function\_window$ due to being at \textit{rank} 1, so we append it to the prompt and now have \textit{"Generate a tongue twister on the topic of 'Fun'. \underline{The}"}, which we now denote $s*$.
+We then feed this extended prompt into the language model to retrieve the second word, where $P$ may look like \textit{\{1: grey, 2: big, 3: fun\}}.
+Here, options in \textit{rank} 1 and 2 ("grey" and "big") do not start with $ph_1$ or $ph_2$ and are also not function words in $F$.
+However, the word in rank 3, "fun" is transcribed phonemically as \textipa{/fUn/}, where the initial phoneme \textipa{/f/} matches $ph_1$, so we enter the subword loop and find the candidate "funniest", allow it to generate, and append it to the prompt, resulting in \textit{"Generate a tongue twister on the topic of 'Fun'. \underline{The funniest}"}.
+We repeat this until we generate new tokens up to \textit{max\_length}, and then start the process again for the remaining topic in \textit{S}, which is "sadness".
+We additionally make sure that we do not generate the same word more than once, as determined by \textit{max\_repetition}, and we do not generate words shorter in length than \textit{min\_word\_length}.